 Competitions are forums where one can express freely and put their nascent ideas forth.
-Our practice was established in a city where we had no previous background, hence competitions became the only way of acquiring projects.
-While a number of competitions we won such as the ‘Haria Club and Resort’, Vapi, ‘Jain Vishwa Bharati University’ and the ‘Offices of the Gujarat Municipal Finance Board’, Gandhinagar, did not get built, the ‘Prathama Blood Centre’, Ahmedabad and ‘Ashwinikumar Crematorium’, Surat got constructed.
+Our practice was established in a city where we had no previous background.
+Hence competitions became the only way of acquiring projects.
+While a number of competitions we won such as the ‘Haria Club and Resort’, Vapi, ‘Jain Vishwa Bharati University’ and the ‘Offices of the Gujarat Municipal Finance Board’, Gandhinagar, remain unbuilt, the ‘Prathama Blood Centre’, Ahmedabad and ‘Ashwinikumar Crematorium’, Surat are some of our first finished projects.
 This marked the beginning of our foray into public and institutional projects, and we often call them our ‘life-and-death’ ventures.

-The blood centre was designed as a lounge for donors and not a mere medical facility building and the crematorium a large public place, which had to be constructed while the cremations continued through the construction process.
+The design team designed the blood centre as a lounge for donors and not a mere medical facility building.
+The construction of the crematorium a large public place, took place while the cremations continued through the construction process.
 This added a challenge to already complex mechanisms – blood flow and ritualistic incorporations respectively.
 Both these projects won national and international awards and emerged as a testimony that we met all challenges successfully.

-The recently completed corporate headquarters for CREDAI (Confederation of Real Estate Developers Association of India) in Ahmedabad was also won through an invited competition.
+We also won the invited competition for the recently completed corporate headquarters for CREDAI (Confederation of Real Estate Developers Association of India) in Ahmedabad.
 The brief intended to contain workspaces and an intent to bridge the gap between the Real Estate developers and the society at large.
 In order to fulfil the requirement of being a public space for exhibitions and events, the giant walls of the 3-storey building slide and pivot out to render the otherwise closed building entirely open to the public.
 This duality of function, for the price of one, is also an important step in optimisation of costs.

 The design of Mobile blood donation vans ‘Cattiva’ and all its equipment and chairs require a detailed application.
 Can you elaborate on the same?

-Cattiva was a socially driven project where the team intended changing the prevalent norm of ‘Blood only through Replacement’ to ‘Voluntary Blood Donations’.
-Easier said than done, as it required healthy donors to be attracted to the idea of donating blood on a regular basis, that a regular ambulance type donor van could never achieve.
+Cattiva was a socially driven project.
+Here the team intended changing the prevalent norm of ‘Blood only through Replacement’ to ‘Voluntary Blood Donations’.
+This is easier said than done.
+It required attracting healthy donors to the idea of donating blood on a regular basis.
+A regular ambulance type donor van could never achieve.

-The van derives its name from the term ‘Cattiva’ in Italian, and translates to ‘A mean woman’ – who lures her prey and sucks them dry (pun intended).
+The van derives its name from the term ‘Cattiva’ in Italian.
+This translates to ‘A mean woman’ – who lures her prey and sucks them dry (pun intended).
 Automobile design is my hobby, I enjoy resolving all technicalities and hardships that come in the way of a well packaged functional and sensuous solution.
 In the case of Cattiva, it serves a major social cause.

 What are the future trajectories in terms of upcoming projects, research undertaken and initiatives taken?

-Currently a 35-acre township with over 3500 units is being built on a lakefront in Hyderabad, under the aegis of a government initiative PMAY (Pradhan Mantri Awas Yojana) that benefits the buyer and the builder.
-A commercially driven project has extreme constraints to maximize areas, minimize costs and keep it within the affordable sections.
-Yet all spaces within the 30, 45 and 60 sqm units are naturally lit and cross-ventilated with a generous living-dining space that terminates in a mammoth balcony with either lake or garden views, maximizing provisions and enhancing the quality of life.
-Aside from social spaces created high up at various levels, the scheme includes a Mall, a place for Conventions, Cinema theatres and other recreational facilities, not to mention a 5 acre forested area that all can be part of.
+Currently we are building a 35-acre township with over 3500 units on a lakefront in Hyderabad, under the aegis of a government initiative PMAY (Pradhan Mantri Awas Yojana) that benefits the buyer and the builder.
+A commercially driven project thus has extreme constraints to maximize areas, minimize costs and keep it within the affordable sections.
+Therefore all spaces within the 30, 45 and 60 sq. m. units have natural light and cross-ventilation with a generous living-dining space.
+These spaces terminate in a mammoth balcony with either lake or garden views.
+They thus maximize provisions and enhancing the quality of life.
+Aside from social spaces created high up at various levels, the scheme also includes a Mall, a place for Conventions, Cinema theatres and other recreational facilities.
+It also includes a 5 acre forested area that all can be part of.

-Also in progress are two Gurudwaras in Lakhpat (Kutch) and Dwarka (Saurashtra) financed by the Gujarat state government.
-It includes preservation of monuments, and a heritage center consisting of the gurdwara (Sikh shrine), an interpretation center, Sarai (accommodation complex) and Langar halls (Community Kitchen).
-Being projects of high heritage value (Lakhpat is a UNESCO protected monument) extreme care is taken to build the same with locally available materials and techniques in the most sustainable of ways.
+Also in progress are two Gurdwaras in Lakhpat (Kutch) and Dwarka (Saurashtra) financed by the Gujarat state government.
+It includes preservation of monuments, and a heritage centre consisting of the gurdwara (Sikh shrine), an interpretation centre, Sarai (accommodation complex) and Langar halls (Community Kitchen).
+The design team is taking extreme care while building these projects as they are of high heritage value.
+In fact Lakhpat is a UNESCO protected monument.
+The team thus used locally available materials and techniques in the most sustainable of ways.